TopMarksDevelopment/JavaScript.HoverBox/README.md

 A simple package to reveal some extra information on hover

+> ⚠ **This package is still under development**
+> Although it's in a usable state, there is still a little work to do - just to refine it
-> ⚠ There is still some CSS to add to the package.
-For now, you can implement the styling how you see fit
+> - Primarily, there is CSS to add to the package, document changes and some more testing
+>   - For now, you can implement the styling how you see fit and submit issues for any problems you find

 ## Usage